 This SWPPP has been prepared in accordance with the criteria presented in the SPDES General Permit GP-0-20-001, the New York State Stormwater Management Design Manual (January 2015), and the New York State Standards and Specifications for Erosion and Sediment Control (July 2016).
-This SWPPP was prepared to cover the construction work for Segment 3 - Package 1C of a multi-phase project.
+This SWPPP was prepared to cover the construction work Segments 4 and 5 - Package 3 of a multi-phase project.
 Updates to the SWPPP will occur with subsequent project phases and Erosion and Sedimentation plans will be developed for future phases as they occur.
-Work for Segment 3 - Package 1C of the project is scheduled to be determined.
+Work for Segment 4 and 5 - Package 3 of the proposed project is scheduled to be determined.